Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

 \subsection{Bi-CL vs. PCL}

-We benchmark bi-CL against its closest competitor in the block likelihood spectrum, the PCL method, both being matrix-free approaches.
+We benchmark bi-CL against its closest competitor in the block likelihood range, the PCL method, both being approaches based on small-sized blocks.
 Both methods are implemented with 0/1 weights, where the threshold $d_s$ takes values of 0.05, 0.10 and 0.15.
 We added five configurations to implement the bi-CL method.

 We assess their effectiveness across the aforementioned scenarios and models, in comparison to the full likelihood (ML).
-The assessment involves computing relative root mean square errors for each parameter through Monte Carlo simulations, with 1000 independent repetitions.
+The assessment involves computing relative root mean square errors for each parameter through Monte Carlo simulations, with 1{,}000 independent repetitions.
 We also assess the overall effectiveness using a global measure: